New: LINE Official Account | Media Guide | download for FREE >>

 Insights >

 Additionally, April is the start of the school year.
-There is a lot of focus on education-related products and services such as textbooks, school uniforms, and study aids.
+Many products and services for education, like textbooks and school uniforms, are getting a lot of attention.

-Another notable event in April is Showa Day.
-It is a national holiday that celebrates the birthday of the former Emperor Showa on 29 April.
+Another notable event in April is Showa Day – a national holiday celebrating the former Emperor Showa’s birthday on 29 April.
 This is a day to reflect on the Showa era and its historical importance.

 It is an opportunity for companies to engage in activities that align with this theme.
 Many retailers organise sales promotions or advertising campaigns.

-However, there are certain cultural and social sensitivities to be aware of when marketing during the cherry blossom season.
-Cherry blossoms have deep cultural significance in Japan, and it’s important to approach the subject matter with respect and sensitivity.
+However, there are specific cultural and social sensitivities to be aware of when marketing during the cherry blossom season.
+Cherry blossoms have deep cultural significance in Japan.
+It’s essential to approach the subject matter with respect and sensitivity.

 Popular keywords: